 Greens and Vegetables

-- Leafy greens such as watercress, Chinese spinach (ong choy, water morning glory), snow pea leaves, lettuce (iceberg, red, or green), and chrysanthemum greens (tong ho).
+- Leafy greens, such as watercress; Chinese spinach (ong choy, or water morning glory); snow pea leaves; lettuce (iceberg, red, or green); and chrysanthemum greens (tong ho).
 These greens are best left whole or in big pieces.
-Once they hit the hot broth, they begin to wilt and usually require a cooking time of just 2 to 3 minutes or less.
+Once they hit the hot broth, they begin to wilt and usually require a cooking time of just two to three minutes or less.

-- Hearty greens such as rapeseed vegetable (yau choy), Napa cabbage, and baby bok choy.
-With thicker stems, these greens take a few minutes longer than leafy greens to cook.
-Cut them in half and cook them for about 4 to 5 minutes.
+- Hearty greens, such as rapeseed vegetable (yau choy), Napa cabbage, and baby bok choy.
+With their thicker stems, these greens take a few minutes longer than leafy greens to cook.
+Cut them in half and cook them for about four to five minutes.

-- Root vegetables like daikon, carrots, lotus root, and potatoes.
-There are two ways to prep root vegetables: They can be cut into 2-inch chunks or sliced thinly, about 1/8 inch thick.
-One of the benefits of cutting root vegetables into large chunks is they can be left to simmer in the broth and flavor it; this is usually done with things like daikon and carrots.
+- Root vegetables, like daikon, carrots, lotus root, and potatoes.
+There are two ways to prep root vegetables: They can be cut into two-inch chunks or sliced thinly, about one-eighth of an inch thick.
+One of the benefits of cutting root vegetables into large chunks is that they can be left to simmer in the broth and flavor it; this is usually done with things like daikon and carrots.
 Just add them in the beginning before bringing the broth to a simmer, and let them do their thing.

-- Mushrooms, including button mushrooms, portobello, shiitake, maitake (hen-of-woods), enoki, and shimeiji.
-Large mushrooms such as portobello and shiitakes should be stemmed and cut in half, and usually take about 3 to 4 minutes to cook.
-Mushrooms with thin, edible stems, like shimeiji, should be separated into small bundles and take 1 to 3 minutes to cook.
+- Mushrooms, including button mushrooms, portobello, shiitake, maitake (hen-of-the-woods), enoki, and shimeiji.
+Large mushrooms, such as portobellos and shiitakes, should be stemmed and cut in half, and usually take about three to four minutes to cook.
+Mushrooms with thin, edible stems, like shimeiji, should be separated into small bundles and take one to three minutes to cook.
 Enoki mushrooms are ready as soon as they start to wilt, which takes about 30 seconds.

-- Tofu, including regular or firm tofu, tofu puffs, pressed tofu, or bean curd sticks.
+- Tofu, including regular or firm tofu, tofu puffs, pressed tofu, and bean curd sticks.
 Since tofu is already cooked, you're basically warming it up in the hot pot.
-I like to cut regular and firm tofu into cubes; slice firm and pressed tofu 1/4 inch thick; and cut tofu puffs in half.
-Soak dried bean curd sticks in water overnight or at least 3 hours before cooking, then cut them into 2- to 4-inch long pieces.
+I like to cut regular and firm tofu into cubes, slice firm and pressed tofu a quarter inch thick, and cut tofu puffs in half.
+Soak dried bean curd sticks in water overnight or at least three hours before cooking, then cut them into two- to four-inch-long pieces.

 - Tomatoes are one of my favorite vegetables in a spicy hot pot.
 The slight sourness of the tomatoes goes great with that fiery heat.

 - Corn, just like daikon and carrots, can be used to flavor the broth.
-Slice the cob of corn into 2- to 3-inch segments and let it simmer.
+Slice the cob of corn into two- to three-inch segments and let it simmer.

-- Winter melon and kabocha squash should be skinned and cut into 2-inch chunks before being simmered until tender.
+- Winter melon and kabocha squash should be skinned and cut into two-inch chunks before being simmered until tender.

 Just about any meat is hot-pot-appropriate meat.
 Beef, pork, and lamb are best prepped as paper-thin slices.
-Dip them a few times in the hot pot broth and in a few seconds they are done.
-Unless you have a meat slicer at home, buying it pre-sliced is the way to go; you can find packages of thin pre-sliced meats in the freezer section of most Asian supermarkets.
+Dip them a few times in the hot-pot broth, and in a few seconds they're done.
+Unless you have a meat slicer at home, buying it presliced is the way to go; you can find packages of thin presliced meats in the freezer section of most Asian supermarkets.
 Just remember to thaw the meat before it's time to sit down to eat.
 If you're not able to find thin slices of meat, slice them as you would if you were prepping for a stir-fry.

-- Beef, including fatty cuts (brisket, short rib, etc.), rib eye, and Asian beef tendon meatballs.
-Thinly sliced fatty beef is one of the must-haves for a hot pot feast; it's usually labeled as fatty beef, beef for hot pot, and even pastrami beef in the frozen section of Asian supermarkets.
-If you're unable to find fatty beef or want a second beef option, try rib eye.
-Slice it against the grain, about 1/4 inch thick (or even thinner).
+- Beef, including fatty cuts (brisket, short rib, et cetera); ribeye; and Asian beef-tendon meatballs.
+Thinly sliced fatty beef is one of the must-haves for a hot-pot feast; it's usually labeled as fatty beef, beef for hot pot, or even pastrami beef in the frozen section of Asian supermarkets.
+If you're unable to find fatty beef or want a second beef option, try ribeye.
+Slice it against the grain, about a quarter inch thick (or even thinner).
 Unlike Western-style meatballs, Asian-style tendon meatballs have a bouncy bite to them.
 You can usually find them frozen or refrigerated right next to the fish balls at Asian markets.
-Once they start to float in the hot pot, which usually takes about 4 to 5 minutes, they're done.
+Once they start to float in the hot pot, which usually takes about four to five minutes, they're done.

 - Chicken, especially breast and thigh meat.
-Slice both white and dark meat stir-fry size, about 1/8 to 1/4 inch thick.
-You can place it in the hot pot as is, but I like to marinate it with a splash of rice wine first, along with a little bit of salt, white pepper, and julienned ginger for a few minutes before cooking.
+Slice both white and dark meat stir-fry size, about one-eighth to one-quarter inch thick.
+You can place it in the hot pot as is, but I like to marinate it with a splash of rice wine, along with a little bit of salt, white pepper, and julienned ginger, for a few minutes before cooking.

-- Offal: tripe, pork intestine, tongue, kidney, and liver are all delicious in the hot pot.
-Tripe and intestines, which are easiest to work with when purchased pre-cleaned, take at least 5 minutes to cook, but I like to leave them in the hot pot longer to soak up all the flavors of the broth.
+- Offal: Tripe, pork intestine, tongue, kidney, and liver are all delicious in the hot pot.
+Tripe and intestines, which are easiest to work with when purchased pre-cleaned, take at least five minutes to cook, but I like to leave them in the hot pot longer to soak up all the flavors of the broth.
 If you spot thinly sliced beef tongue at the supermarket, get it!
 It takes only about a minute to cook and is both tender and delicious.
-Kidney and liver should be thinly sliced, about 1/8 to 1/4 inch thick (they're also good cut thicker, and scored with a cross-hatch pattern to help the heat penetrate).
-You can cook them as-is in the hot pot, but I like to marinate them with a little bit of rice wine, salt, white pepper, and julienned ginger for a few minutes before cooking.
+Kidney and liver should be thinly sliced, about one-eighth to one-quarter inch thick.
+(They're also good cut thicker, and scored with a crosshatch pattern to help the heat penetrate.)
+You can cook them as is in the hot pot, but I like to marinate them with a little bit of rice wine, salt, white pepper, and julienned ginger for a few minutes before cooking.